kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-13: Quarters of Cheksib the Weaver

-This spacious hall has been repurposed as the residence of Cheksib the weaver, one of the Great Tongue’s (10-47) chief lieutenants.
-The hall is 15’ tall, and and the walls are painted inky black, with yellow spots dotting the darkness.
+* This spacious, 15'-tall hall has been repurposed as the residence of Cheksib the weaver, one of the Great Tongue’s (10-47) chief lieutenants.
+	* The walls are painted inky black, with yellow spots dotting the darkness.

-A low, stone-rimmed pool is attached to the north wall of the chamber; it is murky and contains small fish, amphibians, lichen, and water plants.
-To the south of the pool are two oval lounging devices; they appear as 5’-long, empty peapods sloped such that the head is about 3’ higher than the foot of the lounger.
-Cheksib and a guest can rest in the pods, while letting their feet dangle in the water of the pool.
-By the south wall are two stone sleeping benches, a locked stone chest, and two woven baskets containing dried fish and eels (25 lb per basket).
+	* A low, stone pool is attached to the north wall; it is murky and contains small fish, amphibians, lichen, and water plants.
+		* South of the pool are two oval lounging devices (5’-long, empty peapods sloped so the head is 3’ higher than the foot).
+		* Cheksib and a guest can rest in the pods, with their feet dangling in the pool.
+	* By the south wall:
+		* 2 stone sleeping benches.
+		* 2 woven baskets containing dried fish and eels (25 lb per basket).
+		* A locked stone chest
+			* Trapped by the Great Tongue with an energy drain (1 level) glyph of warding.
+			* 9,513 gp (assorted coin types), 3 pure white and 3 particolored tears of Kauket (new), 2 vials of Kauket’s vision (av items), 2 heqeti spore bombs (av items), a pledge of Rimmaq-Isfet (new), and a set of 6 copper, sacrificial knives (1,500 gp; the handles are carved to resemble salamander-monsters with eyes filled with lapis lazuli).

-Cheksib is present in his quarters unless the complex has been alerted to the potential arrival of intruders (see Level 10 introduction).
-If an alert has been raised, Cheksib will be present at area 10-17, attempting to summon a worm of Qok (see new monsters).
+* Cheksib is here unless the complex is on alert (see Level 10 introduction), in which case Cheksib is in 10-17, attempting to summon a worm of Qok (new).

-Trap (chest): A glyph of warding in the form of energy drain was cast on the chest by the Great Tongue.
-The glyph drains one level of experience from its victim.

 Cheksib, a heqeti weaver (see new monsters), as a 12th-level cleric of Kauket: SZ M; AL CE; AC 3; MV 120’, 90’ swimming; HD 12; HP 83; #AT 1; Dmg 5-10 (footman’s mace +2).
 Constant abilities: infravision; WIS 18 for bonus spells.
 Special attacks: +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.
-Possessions: amulet of natural armor +2 (see new magic items); copper-headed mace +2; a heqeti ring (see new magic items); and a rod of absorption (25 spell levels).
-Cleric spells: bless, cause fear, command (x2), create water, cure light wounds, light, resist cold; augury, chant, hold person (x2), resist fire, silence 15’ radius, speak with animals; animate dead, blindness, dispel magic (x2), prayer, speak with dead; cause serious wounds, divination, neutralize poison, protection from good 10’ radius; flame strike, true seeing; aerial servant, heal.
+* Possessions: amulet of natural armor +2 (see new magic items); copper-headed mace +2; a heqeti ring (see new magic items); and a rod of absorption (25 spell levels).
+* Cleric spells: bless, cause fear, command (x2), create water, cure light wounds, light, resist cold; augury, chant, hold person (x2), resist fire, silence 15’ radius, speak with animals; animate dead, blindness, dispel magic (x2), prayer, speak with dead; cause serious wounds, divination, neutralize poison, protection from good 10’ radius; flame strike, true seeing; aerial servant, heal.

-Treasure:
-The chest contains 9,513 gp in assorted types of coins, plus three pure white and three particolored tears of Kauket (see new magic items), two vials of Kauket’s vision (see Arden Vul items), two heqeti spore bombs (see Arden Vul items), a pledge of Rimmaq-Isfet (see new magic items), and a set of six sacrificial knives made of copper (1,500 gp for the set).
-The handles of the knives are carved to resemble salamander-monsters whose eyes are filled with lapis lazuli.

 ### 10-14: Broken Obsidian Gates